nomeata/haskell-for-readers/haskell-for-readers.md

 origin = C 0 0
 ```

+Note that in the above declaration, `Complex` is a type, `C` is a term, but `Integer` is again a type.

-Again, and as always, the way to use a complex number is by pattern matching.
+Again the way to use a complex number is by pattern matching.
 This time we use pattern matching not to distinguish different cases -- *every* `Complex` is a `C` -- but to extract the parameters of the constructor:

 ```haskell
 addC :: Complex -> Complex -> Complex